 Teenagers For A Waste Free World

-The next generation knows the planet is in trouble - it's all over the internet and on the news every day - and they need our help.
+The next generation knows the planet is in trouble - it's all over the internet and on the news every day - and they want to do something about it.
 The future should be an opportunity not a burden!

-After a smashing launch of the pilot project last week at the annual Youth Eco Summit at Sydney Olympic Park, it's clear that Mash It Up is already creating a whole new generation of “conscious consumers”.
+After a smashing launch of the pilot project at the annual Youth Eco Summit at Sydney Olympic Park on September 4th, it's clear that Mash It Up is already creating a whole new generation of “conscious consumers”.
 It’s driving culture change in high school staff and class rooms.
 And giving students the collaborative and communications skills to take their message to the world.

 "Trashion" as created to international acclaim by artist and activist Marina DeBris, is a fun way to use art to create awareness, wrapping serious messaging in an arresting collection of consumer waste creations.